Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/2_Assemble_Smart_Car.rst

 .. note::

-    We have two types of connection boards, but they are installed in the same way.
+    :combo:`red font-bolder:We have two types of connection boards, but they are installed in the same way.`

 .. list-table::
-    :width: 100%
+    :width: 50%
     :widths: 50 50
+    :header-rows: 1
     :align: center
+    :class: zebra

     *   -   Connection board (PCB_V1.0)
         -   Connection board (PCB_V2.0)